Local Volunteer Program - limited to the Atlanta area

 Canine Assistants Volunteer Sign-Up

-Thank you for your interest in joining Canine Assistants Volunteer team.
-Our next series of classes will be offered in Fall 2013.
-Please visit our website in the fall for complete details.
+Thank you for your interest in joining the Canine Assistants Volunteer team.
+Our next series of classes will be offered in the Spring 2016.
+Please visit our website in the Spring for complete details.

-Thank you again and I look forward to meeting you in the Fall.
+Thank you again and I look forward to meeting you in the Spring.

 ^Back to Top^